Urban Garden Seed Collection

-The key factor in what you can grow and when is determined by how much sun you get and for how long.
-The three main possibilities for urban gardens are shady, part-sun, and sunny.
+The key factor in what you can grow in your small garden and when is determined by how much sun you get and for how long.
+The three main possibilities for urban gardening are shady, part-sun, and sunny.

 Full sun for over six hours a day is often unusual in most urban environments thanks to trees, buildings, fences, and other obstacles that block sunlight for at least part of the day.

 Partial sun is what many urban gardeners think of as “extremely sunny,” meaning full sun for around four to six hours per day.
-The beets, carrots, lettuce, and Swiss chard will be very happy with this amount of light.
+The beets, carrots, lettuce, and Swiss chard in our seed collection will be very happy with this amount of light.
 The tomatoes will want as much sun as you can give them but will do well with five to six hours of sun per day.

 Under four hours of sun per day is considered shady.
 Luckily, most herbs will happily grow without much sun, such as mint and chives.

-Succession planting, such as sowing a few fresh lettuce seeds when you harvest a head, will seriously increase your yields.
+Succession planting, such as sowing a few fresh lettuce seeds when you harvest a head or other vegetable seeds, will seriously increase your yields.
 Experiment a bit with rotating containers into production and planting fewer seeds more often to see what works best for your urban garden.

 Remember that with patience and practice you can grow almost any plant in almost anything that will hold soil.